acceleratedscience/open-ad-toolkit/README_developers.md

 # OpenAD for Developers

 OpenAD is fully open source and we encourage contributions.
-We plan to provide documentation on how to integrate your own toolkits in the future.

-If you have any questions in the meantime, please [reach out]({% link about.md %}).
+If you have any questions in the meantime, please [reach out]().

+<br><br>

+## Developing Plugins

+Stay tuned for documentation on how to build plugins, enabling you to integrate your own tools into the OpenAD eco-system.

 <br><br>